 The report was gated on the Connected Kerb website.
 Downloads were driven via a media launch and through social channels.

 *170 report downloads in the first month, mostly qualified prospects in local government and construction, but also including an adviser on EVs to the Committee on Climate Change

 *Report sent to hundreds of prospects already on Connected Kerb’s radar

 *Two webinars for English and Scottish Local Authorities attracted over 115 key decision makers, with many actively engaging with the content presented

 *The media launch generated wide ranging trade coverage, including in The Engineer, New Civil Engineer, Fleet World, Connected Car, Power Engineering International, Smart Energy, Current News, and Energy Live.

-*The data and recommendations now form a critical part of Connected Kerb’s sales narrative
+*The data and recommendations form a critical part of Connected Kerb’s sales narrative and underpin their many speaking opportunities.

 Chris Pateman-Jones, CEO of Connected Kerb, says